 Marsha’s toe became calcified—or something like that.
 Doctor said ‘it must go.’
 So it was chopped off.
 It’s a bit more complicated than that but there’s apparently nothing life- or even gait-threatening so we all feel free to poke fun at Marsha’s Toe Story.
 I thought it should enter cyberspace for the sake of posterity.
 Here then….

 Terri and Brian’s land is probably about 2/3 open field and 1/3 fairly dense woods.
 Brian is with Polaris so he gets a new vehicle or two to drive and evaluate every year.
 This year it’s a large ATV Ranger, first time I’ve ever seen one of those noisy toys I liked!
-Terri took us for a ride in their woods and I wanted one…to go to the three blocks to the… Read More
+Terri took us for a ride in their woods and I wanted one…to go the three blocks to the grocery… Read More